Smooth quotients of principally polarized abelian varieties: Introduction

 \begin{theorem} Let $X$ be a smooth projective curve of genus $g$ and let $G$ be a (non-trivial) group of automorphisms of $X$.
 Then $J_X/G$ is smooth if and only if one of the following holds: \begin{enumerate} \item $g\leq 1$; \item $g=2$, $G\cong\mathbb{Z}/2\Z$ and $X\to X/G$ ramifies at two points. \item $g=3$, $G\cong\mathbb{Z}/2\Z$ and $X\to X/G$ is \'etale. \end{enumerate} \end{theorem}

 Throughout this paper, a \textit{polarization} will be used interchangeably as an ample divisor, an ample line bundle, or an ample numerical class.
 This should not produce confusion.
 In the case of a principal polarization, we will say that it is \textit{irreducible} if any effective divisor inducing the polarization is irreducible.
-Since two effective divisors that produce the same principal polarization differ by a translation, this is a well-defined concept.
 We will denote numerical equivalence by $\equiv$.